Learnability Window in Gated Recurrent Neural Networks: Introduction

 The central question addressed in this paper is: given a finite number of training sequences, up to which temporal horizon can dependencies be statistically detected?
-To answer this, we introduce the \emph{learnability window} $\mathcal{H}_N$, defined as the largest lag for which gradient information remains recoverable at sample size $N$.
-Under heavy-tailed ($\alpha$-stable) gradient noise, empirical averages concentrate at rate $N^{-1/\kappa_\alpha}$ with $\kappa_\alpha=\alpha/(\alpha-1)$.
-We show that the interaction between this concentration rate and the decay geometry of the effective learning rate envelope $f(\ell)=\|\mu_{t,\ell}\|_1$ determines the scaling behavior of $\mathcal{H}_N$.
-In particular, exponential, polynomial, and logarithmic attenuation of $f(\ell)$ induce qualitatively distinct growth laws for the learnability window, providing a classification of temporal learning regimes.
+To answer this, we construct a matched statistic that aggregates gradient-derived contributions across neurons and time steps, and introduce the learnability window $\mathcal{H}_N$, defined as the largest lag for which this statistic remains distinguishable from its noise floor at sample size $N$.
+Under heavy-tailed ($\alpha$-stable) fluctuations of the matched statistic, empirical averages concentrate at rate $N^{-1/\kappa_\alpha}$ with $\kappa_\alpha=\alpha/(\alpha-1)$.
+We show that the interaction between this concentration rate and the decay of the envelope $f(\ell)$ determines the scaling behavior of $\mathcal{H}_N$.
+In particular, exponential, power-law, and logarithmic attenuation of $f(\ell)$ induce qualitatively distinct growth laws for the learnability window, providing a universal classification of temporal learning regimes.\footnote{ We adopt power-law as the canonical term for envelope decay of the form $f(\ell)\asymp c\,\ell^{-\beta}$.
+The same relation is commonly called polynomial when referring to the asymptotic scaling regime or the growth of derived quantities such as $N(\ell)$ or $\mathcal{H}_N$, and is also known as algebraic decay in parts of the literature; we treat these as synonyms for power-law throughout the paper.}

-Although the detectability relation analytically separates envelope geometry and statistical concentration, these mechanisms are dynamically coupled during training.
-Heavier tails weaken concentration in isolation, but regimes exhibiting slow envelope decay often empirically co-occur with persistent heavy-tailed fluctuations, reflecting the joint evolution of state and parameter dynamics.
-Thus, heavy-tailed noise does not enhance learnability; rather, it interacts with gate-induced time-scale structure within the same dynamical regime.

-This perspective shifts the focus from numerical stability to statistical recoverability.
-Broad and heterogeneous time-scale spectra slow the decay of $f(\ell)$ and systematically enlarge the learnability window, whereas heavy-tailed gradient noise weakens statistical concentration and therefore counteracts horizon growth.
-Empirical results across multiple gated RNN architectures confirm these structural predictions.

-\paragraph{Contributions.} Relative to prior dynamical analyses of gated RNNs, this paper makes four new contributions. (i) We formalize the learnability window $\mathcal{H}_N$ as a finite-sample measure of recoverable temporal dependencies. (ii) We incorporate heavy-tailed ($\alpha$-stable) gradient noise into the analysis of recurrent training, establishing how non-Gaussian concentration governs detectability. (iii) We derive explicit scaling laws that classify temporal learning regimes according to the decay geometry of the effective learning rate envelope. (iv) We empirically validate these structural scaling predictions across multiple gated architectures.
+The two factors entering this classification (envelope decay and noise concentration) are mathematically separable but mechanistically coupled.
+Both are products of the same training trajectory: gating dynamics and optimizer adaptation jointly shape $f(\ell)$, while the same trajectory generates the matched-statistic fluctuations whose tail index $\alpha$ governs concentration through $\kappa_\alpha$.
+Consistent with this shared origin, we observe empirically that regimes with slow envelope decay tend to co-occur with persistent heavy-tailed fluctuations.